The levels for the 2020 season are as follows:

 |Atom||2011 - 2012|

 |Mosquito||2009 - 2010|

 Registration, e-mail: email@example.com

-For kids between the ages of 4 and 5 (born in 2013 and 2014), the T-Ball program aims to teach the fundamentals of the game of baseball.
+For kids between the ages of 4 and 5 (born in 2015 and 2016), the T-Ball program aims to teach the fundamentals of the game of baseball.
 We will introduce the kids with the proper way to grip, throw and catch a ball, followed with base running and hitting.
-The sessions will take place once a week on Saturday mornings from 9am to 11am.
-Our head instructors are current midget aged players and have all received the proper training to make the T-Ball program successful and fun!
+The sessions will consist of two 1 hour sessions.
+Our head instructors have all received all the proper training to make the T-Ball program successful and fun!
 Please sign up to coach for this season here.

-For kids between the ages of 8 and 9 (Born in 2009 and 2010), The Atom B program ensure that all players get equal time hitting and fielding.
+For kids between the ages of 8 and 9 (Born in 2011 and 2012), The Atom B program ensure that all players get equal time hitting and fielding.
 Because of a 6 on 6 format, everyone is involved playing defence and everyone gets to hit during every inning.
 Using a pitching machine ensures a good pitch to hit almost every time.
 Parents get involve in coaching and encouraging all the kids from every team.
 Based on the number of teams, usually two games are played on weeknights from 18h30 to 20h00, with a practice on the weekends.
-Lakeshore Baseball is happy to provide coaching clinic to parent volunteers, please email firstname.lastname@example.org
+Lakeshore Baseball is happy to provide coaching clinics to parent volunteers.
+Please sign up to coach for this season here.

-For all other programs, you can send your questions to email@example.com and/or consult the Baseball Quebec website.
+For all other inquiries, you can send your questions to firstname.lastname@example.org and/or consult the Baseball Quebec website.

 A uniform jersey will be issued to each player.
 The undersigned accepts the responsibility to return the uniform, washed, to the coach before the end of September.
 Upon failure to do so, the undersigned will be billed for the full replacement cost of a new uniform.